ava007/wnk_translation/README.md

-# cakephp3-translation-plugin
-Translation Plugin for CakePHP 3
+# wnk_translation: Translation Plugin for CakePHP 3

 It provides translation services for pot files: